LPG Gas Car & LPG Conversion: How an LPG Gas Car Works – Autogas

 Liquid phase injection (LPI) systems inject liquid directly into the intake manifold.

-That is where it vaporises, not using a converter.
+That is where Autogas gas for cars vaporises, not using a converter.

-The system works by pumping LPG at high pressure from the LPG gas auto tank to the engine inlet manifold via a set of liquid LPG injectors.
+The system works by pumping Autogas gas for cars at high pressure from the LPG gas auto tank to the engine inlet manifold via a set of liquid LPG injectors.

 The injectors spray the liquid LPG into the intake manifold.

-The fuel vaporising in the intake manifold cools and increases the density of the intake air.
+The Autogas gas for cars vaporising in the intake manifold cools and increases the density of the intake air.

 This substantially increases power output, improves fuel economy and has lower emission, when compared to VPI systems.